 A local charity “Group Maroc Horizons” does some excellent work helping vulnerable street-connected children.
-It is financed and supported by an excellent London- based charity, the Moroccan Children’s Trust whose research and expertise is highly regarded.
+It is financed and supported by an excellent London-based charity, the Moroccan Children’s Trust whose research and expertise is highly regarded.
 You could help by making donations of clothes or money or even becoming a volunteer (minimum 3 months).
-We have been involved in recruiting volunteers and a circle dance group led by Jeanette Whitford in October 2016 were so impressed that they have begun to raise funds to repair an unsafe floor in their Sports Hall which is a haven for the children.
+We have been involved in recruiting volunteers and a circle dance group led by Jeanette Whitford in October 2016 were so impressed that they have were successful in raising over £4000.

 School for the Blind, Taroudant

 Serving much of Southern Morocco, this relatively new school is doing some wonderful work.
 We have supplied a variety of materials including musical instruments, sunglasses, white sticks and braille notebooks.